 VMware vMotion provides both live and cold migration of VM and volumes.
 By leveraging vMotion with the APIs migrateVirtualMachine, migrateVirtualMachineWithVolume, migrateSystemVm and migrateVolume, migration of user and system VMs and their volume(s) can be performed easily in CloudStack.

 However, until now CloudStack had the following limitations for VM and volume migration:

-- Migration would fail when attempted between ) – a typical setup for clusters with cluster-wide storage pools in CloudStack.
+- Migration would fail when attempted between non-shared storages for VMware (i.e., when source and destination datastores are mounted on different hosts) – a typical setup for clusters with cluster-wide storage pools in CloudStack.

-- When migrating stopped user VMs with multiple volumes from UI, CloudStack would This would result in some volumes getting migrated to incompatible storage pools with storage tag mismatch for the volume’s disk offering.
+- When migrating stopped user VMs with multiple volumes from UI, CloudStack would migrate all volumes of the VM to the same storage pool.
+This would result in some volumes getting migrated to incompatible storage pools with storage tag mismatch for the volume’s disk offering.